GED Social Studies Free Online Classes

 3. Eliminate incorrect answer options

-If you get rid of these definitely wrong answer options first, you will be better able to carefully hone in on the remaining possibilities.
-You may even find that you’ll come up with the best option after all.
+If you get rid of these definitely wrong answer options first, you will be better able to carefully focus on the remaining possibilities.

 4. Answer all questions

-Keep in mind that on the GED test, there is no penalty for guessing or answering answers incorrectly.
-So make sure you’ll answer all questions, also if you’re unsure or need to guess.
+On the GED test, there is no penalty for guessing or answering incorrectly.
+Make sure you answer all questions, even if you’re unsure or need to guess.

-As said in tip #3, when you need to guess, try to eliminate the answer options immediately of which you know they are definitely incorrect.
-It will be a lot easier to guess and choose from the remaining options.
+When you need to guess, try to eliminate the answer options you know are definitely incorrect.
+It will be easier to guess and choose from the remaining options.

 5. Have trust in your first answer

 When you have read a question twice and very carefully, read the answer options carefully twice as well.
 Then, when selecting your best answer option, trust yourself.
-It often happens that your first idea proves to be the best idea!
+Your first idea often proves to be the best idea.

 6. Go with the things you know

-You should first answer the questions that you know.
+Answer the questions you know first.
 Skip the questions you don’t know or that you’re unsure of.
-Don’t dwell on questions; just start answering the questions that you know the answers to.
+Don’t dwell on questions.
+Start answering the questions you know the answers to.

 When in doubt about answers, mark those questions, skip them, and move ahead to the next questions.
 When you’re done with answering the questions you know the answers to right away, return to the questions you skipped.